 - Ironic Echo: Non-tragic example; to demonstrate the changing relationship between the two leads:Iranoff: Do you want to be alone, comrade?Ninotchka: No.Later: "Go to bed, Little Brother — we want to be alone."

 - Lighter and Softer than the original film, though it still has some fairly pointed humor.

 - That Russian Squat Dance: Brankov (Peter Lorre) does one with grim determination by propping himself up between a chair and a table.

 - The Musical: Of Ninotchka.
 (All Musicals Are Adaptations.)

 - The Spock: Ninotchka, in the beginning.

 - Truer To The Text: The stage musical strayed a little further from the source—for example, ending with Steve coming to the Soviet Union to find Ninotchka.
-The movie version sticks closer to the original, ending with Steve arranging to get Ninotchka sent to Paris to retrieve the three commisars, who have opened a Russian restaurant.
+The movie version sticks closer to the original, ending with Steve arranging to have Ninotchka sent to Paris to retrieve the three commisars, who have opened a Russian restaurant.